 We are a biopharmaceutical company with a pipeline of product candidates that we discovered and expect to develop in collaboration with partners or on our own.
 In approximately seven years of operation, four product candidates discovered by us have advanced into clinical trials, one of which is currently in Phase 3 and one of which is currently in Phase 2.
 Further, we have seven additional product candidates discovered by us in preclinical studies.
-We are focused on the discovery, development and commercialization of small molecule medicines for unmet medical needs across a number of therapeutic areas including respiratory disease, bacterial infections, overactive bladder and gastrointestinal disorders.
+We are focused on the discovery, development and commercialization of small molecule medicines for unmet medical needs across a number of therapeutic areas including respiratory disease, bacterial infections, overactive bladder and gastrointestinal discovery.

 We commenced operations in 1997, and as of June 30, 2004, we had an accumulated deficit of \$417.1 million.
 None of our products have been approved for marketing and sale to patients and we have not received any product revenue to date.
 Most of our spending to date has been for research and development activities and general and administrative expenses.
 We expect to incur substantial losses for at least the next several years as we continue to invest in research and development.
 Depending upon the timing and structure of corporate collaborations, we anticipate that research and development expenses will increase significantly to the extent that we enter later-stage clinical trials for our product candidates currently in Phase 1 or 2, and enter clinical trials for our other product candidates.
-The clinical development of our product candidates many take many years and require substantial expenditures.
+The clinical development of our product candidates many years and require substantial expenditures.
 We intend to enter into collaborative arrangements with third parties to develop certain product candidates.
 We have no internal manufacturing capacity or sales capabilities.
 We have limited marketing capabilities.
-As a result, our ability to achieve revenue and profitability is principally dependent on our ability to collaborate with partners in order to successfully complete the development of our product candidates, conduct clinical trials, obtain necessary regulatory approvals and manufacture and commercialize our product candidates.
+As a result, our ability to achieve revenue and commercialize our product candidates.